bebasid/bebasid/README.en.md

 ### Netflix

-To unblock Netflix, Please head to [BEBASIT](https://bebasid.github.io/bebasit).
+If you live in Indonesia as a foreigners and want to unblock Netflix, Please head to [BEBASIT](https://bebasid.github.io/bebasit).

 ## Contributing, Question and Request